carichey93/droptime_api_tool/readme.md

 The module uses a YAML configuration file for setting API credentials and session details.
 Below is the required structure with descriptions for each field:

-vbnet

-Copy code

-`CompanyID: 'YourCompanyID' Manager: 'YourManagerCode' Passcode: 'YourPasscode' SessionID: 'OptionalInitialSessionID' SessionPassword: 'OptionalInitialSessionPassword' UserName: 'YourUsername'`
+CompanyID: 'YourCompanyID'
+Manager: 'YourManagerCode'
+Passcode: 'YourPasscode'
+SessionID: 'OptionalInitialSessionID'
+SessionPassword: 'OptionalInitialSessionPassword'
+UserName: 'YourUsername'`

 Replace placeholder values with your actual Droptime API credentials.